Open-Grid-Alliance/vision-paper/main.md

 The Open Grid is an open architecture that to enable the dynamic and geo-distribution of compute, services, and workloads, evolving the internet to serve the billions of devices and applications coming online.

-**add list of achievements so far somewhere in this section or the section below**

 # The Open Grid

 The Open Grid is the inevitable evolution of the internet.